vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 Example 1:
     Input: n = 4, edges = [[1,0],[1,2],[1,3]]
     Output: [1]
-    Explanation: As shown, the height of the tree is 1 when the root is the node with label 1 which is the only MHT.
+    Explanation: As shown, the height of the tree is 1 when the root is the listNode with label 1 which is the only MHT.

 Solution
     We will solve this using BFS.